This is a full review of the Macwheel MX Pro, a scooter that aims to be a good budget option that will appeal to many different value shoppers.

 The motor power of the Macwheel MX Pro is 350 Watts, which is enough for most casual riders.
 It is a big upgrade compared to some versions of the older model, which had only 250 Watts.

-The motor is a hub motor located in the front wheel.
-This motor gives you a top speed of 15 mph / 25 kmh on paper.
-Some users have reported reaching top speeds of around 17 mph / 28 kmh in some conditions, although others have reported exactly the opposite, with the scooter not being able to develop even 12 mph / 19 kmh.
+The hub motor is located in the front wheel.
+It gives you a top speed of 15 mph / 25 kmh on paper.
+Some users have reported reaching top speeds of around 17 mph / 28 kmh in some conditions, although others have reported the opposite, with the scooter not being able to develop even 12 mph / 19 kmh.

 Range, battery, and charging